Michi71/PicoEPiano/README.md

 ## Software Components

-The firmware is build around the famous software sampler VST MDA ePiano.
 The basic sceleton for the i2s sound output, freeRTOS tasks and USB midi input are taken from the PicoADK project (https://github.com/DatanoiseTV/PicoADK-Firmware-Template.git).
 The RP2040 is overclocked to 402MHz.
-At the moment the max. polyphony is set to 96 instead of 8 in the original software.

 ## Compiling the firmware
 ```bash
 git clone --recursive https://github.com/Michi71/PicoEPiano.git picoepiano